monome/docs/norns/play.md

 - name your tape, or feel free to use the pre-populated counter
   - see [*figure 5*](image/play-images/menu-params_pset.png) for tips on navigating the naming dialogue
 - when you arrive back at the tape menu, press **K3** to record
+- during recording, press **K3** to PAUSE and RESUME the recording

 REC creates 48khz stereo WAV files and stores them under `we/dust/audio/tape`

 **stop recording**

-- with the REC lane selected, press **K3** stop an active recording
+- with the REC lane selected, press **K2** to open the stop dialog
+  - choose `unload` to stop the recording and save the file
+  - choose `cancel` to return to the tape screen without stopping
 - the tape will be saved as a stereo 48khz .wav file with the name you gave it

 **deleting, exporting, and importing files**